Borrowing against your home

 your health and living situation might change 10, 20 or even 30

 years from now.
-But it is important that you start planning now for
+But it is important to start planning now for the

-the extra costs you could incur like medical expenses and aged
+extra costs you could incur, like medical expenses and aged care,

 How should you take the loan?